What kinds of water birds can you find in South Dakota?

 Buffleheads are picky nesters, and they will ONLY lay eggs inside of a cavity.
 They almost exclusively use holes excavated by Northern Flickers and Pileated Woodpeckers.
 They are losing nest sites due to logging, but they do take readily to nest boxes.

 Overall, Buffleheads are more silent than other ducks.
 In late winter to early spring, it’s possible to hear the males make a squeaky whistle.

 - Small water bird with a long, slender bill.

 - Breeding males have an unmistakable large black crest with a large white patch on each side.
 Yellow eyes.

 - Females have dark eyes and are brown overall with a slightly lighter colored crest, which almost looks like a mohawk.

 Appearance-wise, Hooded Mergansers are among my favorite water birds in South Dakota.
 Seeing a breeding male with its large black and white crest erected is a beautiful sight.

 Their long, thin bill is serrated, which helps them catch small fish, crayfish, and aquatic insects.
 Their food is almost always swallowed whole, regardless of size.
 They hunt underwater by sight and have vision adaptations that allow them to see quite clearly when submerged.

 Females have an interesting behavior where they may lay some of their eggs in other Hooded Mergansers’ nests.
-While each bird can lay up to a dozen eggs, nests have been found with more than 40 eggs in them, making one duck work a lot harder than several others.
+While each bird can lay up to a dozen eggs, nests have been found with more than 40 eggs, making one duck work much harder than others.